Payment of Wages: Missouri

 - All corporations doing business in Missouri must pay employees' wages and salaries at least on a semimonthly basis, and no later than 16 days after the close of each payroll period.
 Certain types of employees may be paid monthly.
 Pay statements must be provided to employees at least monthly.
 Penalties are imposed for noncompliance.
 See Pay Frequency.

 - Employers doing business in Missouri must give employees who will be affected by a wage reduction at least 30 days' advance notice.
-City of St. Louis employers must notify covered employees about the local minimum wage with the first paycheck and post two notices.
 See Notification Requirements.

 - Missouri law specifies the types of pay deductions that are permitted and the types that are prohibited.
 See Permitted and Prohibited Wage Deductions.